Azure/autorest/docs/how-autorest-generates-code-from-swagger.md

 AutoRest generates `DateTime` typed properties in generated C# code for OpenAPI properties that have `string` as the type and `date-time` as the format.
 Note: it's possible to generate these properties as `DateTimeOffset` in C# when `-useDateTimeOffset` parameter is passed via command line.

 - **`int` / `long`**
-Both `int` and `long` proeprties in the generated code correspond to `integer` types in OpenAPI properties.
+Both `int` and `long` properties in the generated code correspond to `integer` types in OpenAPI properties.
 If the format of the OpenAPI property is `int32`, `int` will be generated; if the format is `int64`, `long` will be generated.
 If the format field of the OpenAPI property is not set, AutoRest use  format `int32`.

 **Example:**
 ```json